Impress Your Boss

-- 2Attend company meetings and events.Take the extra time to attend all company meetings, events and functions related to your position.
+- 2Take the extra time to attend all company meetings, events and functions related to your position.
 Listen and take notes on important facts so you can apply what you learned while you're working.
-Company events also allow you to socialize with other employees, which helps to build better morale and teamwork.Advertisement
+Company events also allow you to socialize with other employees, which helps to build better morale and teamwork.Attend company meetings and events.Advertisement

 While being a follower and simply doing what's asked of you might be enough to get by, it won't help you grow and develop within your company, and it certainly won't get you any special recognition.
 By taking initiative and showing that you have the drive to do more, you'll likely be awarded better opportunities.

-- 1Present new and innovative ideas.Don't be afraid to speak up in a positive manner and provide useful suggestions.
+- 1Don't be afraid to speak up in a positive manner and provide useful suggestions.
 If you think a new way of doing something might be more effective, write up your plan in a spreadsheet or PowerPoint and propose your idea.
 Use charts and graphs to show how it can benefit the company.
-Even the smallest suggestions count.Advertisement
+Even the smallest suggestions count.Present new and innovative ideas.Advertisement

 Demonstrate Your Abilities